nanakoohashi/Statistics/Theory.md

 #### Goal of Histogram
 Estimate the probability density function of the continuous variable on the x-axis, i.e. to be able to **fit a smooth curve over the most rectangles**, while **minimizing the white space under the curve**.
 - Multiple bin sizes should be attempted to determine the best distribution of the data.
+- Start with a bin size so that the number of bins = +- √N where N is the nubmer of values.